rajabandanu/Hackathon-Bank-Indonesia-2024/README.md

 ![Project Logo](link_to_logo.png)

 ## About
-This repository contains the project "Next-Gen Economic Forecasting", developed by Team Cabai_Murah during [Hackathon Name] hackathon.
+This repository contains the project "Next-Gen Economic Forecasting", developed by Team Cabai_Murah.
 The project aims to integrate AI for Indonesia's stability and sustainable growth by providing innovative solutions in economic forecasting.

 ## Team Members
 - Ahmad Whafa Azka Alazkiyai